 Beyond direct time input of the parents, one would naturally look to direct improvements in the health and environment of the families and children.
-If a negative income tax leads to better nutrition, more effective expenditures on health, and to generally improved housing, the overall capacity of children to learn could be improved.13 Improving housing may also involve shopping for better schools.
+If a negative income tax leads to better nutrition, more effective expenditures on health, and to generally improved housing, the overall capacity of children to learn could be improved.
+Improving housing may also involve shopping for better schools.
 Consumption expenditures that cut down on the time required to do household chores could also free time for parenting and educational purposes.
 Finally, in the more long-run category, any impacts on the number of children in the family could also filter back into educational performance.
-The extensive literature on family size and achievement supports the general notion that average achievement is lower in larger families.14 supplement the already available household data.
+The extensive literature on family size and achievement supports the general notion that average achievement is lower in larger families.
+In the direction of the control of the parents of supplement the already available household data.
 The Seattle-Denver experiments made a much less serious attempt at collecting data that would be useful in the analysis of educational performance.
-Specifically, they did not have good measures of the characteristics of the schools attended by the children.15 The discussion here concentrates on the rural and Gary experiments.
+Specifically, they did not have good measures of the characteristics of the schools attended by the children.
+The discussion here concentrates on the rural and Gary experiments.